 Tip: Start your days off early with a delicious espresso and a brioche on a terrace in town.
 It’s the perfect way to people watch!

-After you’ve had your Italian breakfast, you’re more than ready to tackle this charismatic city.
+After our Italian breakfast, we were more than ready to tackle this charismatic city.
 Because everything is located within walking distance from one another, Rome is great to discover on foot.
+Explore on your own or join an amazing Rome walking tour to see the key highlights.

 The Colosseum